ryan-m-moreno/portfolio/index.md

 * Provided first-line technical support to colleagues, students, and faculty by utilizing Active Directory, VoIP, email, and remote connectivity tools such as Bomgar to efficiently diagnose and resolve a wide range of user issues.

-* Documented service requests in SNOW (ServiceNow) ticketing system with a high level of accuracy, detailing the nature of issues, troubleshooting steps, and resolution actions to support effective incident tracking, knowledge management, and prompt resolution.
+* Documented service requests in SNOW (ServiceNow) ticketing system with a high level of accuracy, detailing the nature of issues, troubleshooting steps, and resolution actions to support effective incident tracking.

 * Utilized multiple knowledge bases and various software platforms to troubleshoot and resolve incidents and service requests, applying the 7-step networking methodology to identify effective solutions.